Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

 \begin{theorem} The dynamics and the denoising basis \beq{ \hat A, \hat \BB = \argmin_{A,\ \BB \in \LL} \cbr{\norm{e^+ - A \hat \xi^-}_2^2 + \L_n \norm{\hat \xi^-_\BB}_0} } where $(\hat \xi^-_\BB)_i = \s_{\sqrt \L_n} ((e^-_\BB)_i)$ for $i \leq n$ and $\hat \xi^-$ and $\hat \xi^-_\BB$ denotes the same signal represented in the cardinal and $\BB$ bases respectively, satisfy \beq{ \norm{\xi^+ - \hat A \hat \xi^-}_2^2 \leq c_1 R_{\text{dynamics}}(\xi, \LL) + c_2 \L_n R_{\text{denoising}}({\xi}^-, \LL), } with probability at least $1 - c e/M_n$.
 Here $c$ is a constant greater than 10.
 Constants $c_1$ and $c_2$ only depend on the assumed properties of the dynamics operator $A$.
 The quantities $R_{\text{dynamics}}(\xi, \LL)$ and $R_{\text{denoising}}(\xi^-, \LL)$ are oracle risks that depend upon (i) the ideal denoising basis for past events $e^-$, (ii) the coordinates $i$ where $(e^-_\BB)_i$ is large, and (iii) the true future statistic $\xi^+$. \end{theorem}

-\cref{s:app:proofs} provides a proof.
-We can interpret \cref{thm:main} as separating the structure ($\hat \xi^-$) and motion ($\hat A$) in the scene.
-In \cref{eq:objective}, the first term measures the discrepancy between the future events $e^+$ and the hard thresholded version of past events $\hat \xi^-_\BB$, after transforming them using the operator $A$, and transforming back to the cardinal basis.
-The second term in the objective encourages $\hat \xi^-_\BB$ to be sparse.
-This theorem suggests a broad principle we can implement for learning representations of events.
+Sec.~\ref{s:app:proofs} provides a proof.
+We can interpret Theorem~\ref{thm:main} as separating the structure ($\hat \xi^-$) and motion ($\hat A$) in the scene.
+In Eqn.~\ref{eq:objective}, the first term measures the discrepancy between future events $e^+$ and hard thresholded past events $\hat \xi^-$ transformed by the dynamics operator $A$.
+The second term encourages sparsity.
+This theorem suggests a broad principle for learning event representations.
 If we identify a basis in which past events are sparse, and use the denoised past events to predict future events, then we can recover the true future statistic $\xi^+$.
 Doing so incurs a risk that is off from the oracle risk by a constant factor $c_1$, and the ideal denoising risk by a logarithmic factor $c_2 \L_n \sim \log n$.